dfelinto/blender-manual/manual/interface/annotate_tool.rst

 Common
 ------

-Color / Annotation Layer
+Color
-   Adjusts the color of existing and new strokes.
+   Adjust the color of existing and new strokes.

-   Next to the color selector is a pop-over menu to access the :ref:`Annotation Layers <bpy.types.GPencilLayer.use_annotation_onion_skinning>`.
+Annotation Layer
+   A pop-over menu, showing the name of the current layer, to access the `Annotation Layers`_.

 .. _bpy.types.ToolSettings.annotation_stroke_placement_view3d:
 .. _bpy.types.ToolSettings.annotation_stroke_placement_view2d: